By Skyler Lee

-Let’s just start this out with the simple truth: abortion is murder.
-Therefore, why should gender determine who is permitted to have an opinion about the murder of children?
+Let’s just start this out with the simple truth: abortion is homicide.
+Therefore, why should gender determine who is permitted to have an opinion about the killing of children?

 Wrong is wrong regardless of gender, suggesting otherwise is sexist and immoral.

 As a woman, I would never want a man to dismiss my opinion based solely on my gender.
 In fact, there is an entire women’s movement to prevent such discrimination.
 Yet some radical members of the same movement which fights against sexism also touts the mantra, “No uterus, no opinion.”
 Not only is this ridiculous, but the saying itself was ripped straight out of pop culture and taken out of context when it was hijacked by abortion lobbyists.